tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### missingValues
-Configures the behavior for handling missing values.** Available for area, line and scatterLine series **
+The behavior for handling missing values.The supported values are:

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`